There will be no COVID-19 restrictions this year. Those who wish to wear a mask are encouraged to do so.

 It has been on display at every

-reunion since then, and is taken care of by James and Anne Viverette.
+reunion since then, and is taken care of by Anne Viverette and family.

 Guests that attended included Marceline Edwards, a close family friend.

 Marceline was aunt of Allie Edwards, who married Oscar Stancil, son of Henry